islemaiouni/AlgeriaDiscoveryHub/README.md

-index.php : is the landign page for our website search.php : is the search page for our website der.php : is the detail page for our website header.php : is the header for our website favori.php : is the favorites   page for our website assest folder contiet images for our website and some css
+index.php : is the landign page for our website search.php : is the search page for our website details.php : is the detail page for our website header.php : is the header for our website favori.php : is the favorites   page for our website assest folder contiet images for our website and some css